kyma-project/test-infra/development/github-slack-connector/issueLabeledFunction/README.md

 ## Installation

-Push [handler.py](handler.py) and [requirements.txt](requirements.txt) files to Github repository and [point serverless](https://kyma-project.io/docs/components/serverless/#tutorials-create-a-function-from-git-repository-sources) to download its code for building function image.
+Push the [handler.py](handler.py) and [requirements.txt](requirements.txt) files to your GitHub repository and [point Serverless](https://kyma-project.io/docs/components/serverless/#tutorials-create-a-function-from-git-repository-sources) to download its code for building a Function image.

 ## Configuration